dominicegginton/dotfiles/README.md

 ## Users

-The following user configurations are managed by this flake and are available across the above hosts:
+The following user configurations are also defined by this workspace:

 | Username       | Aviable on Hosts            | Description                                                                            |
 | :------------- | :-------------------------- | :------------------------------------------------------------------------------------- |